(Lively St. Lemeston #2)

 “I loved everything about this book….Lerner writes with grace, style, and a sly, witty sensibility.” —New York Times bestselling author Courtney Milan

-Through wit and sheer force of will, Ash Cohen raised himself and his younger brother Rafe out of the London slums and made them (in his unbiased opinion) the best confidence men in England.
-Ash is heartbroken when Rafe decides he wants an honest life, but he vows to give his beloved brother what he wants.
+Ash Cohen raised himself and his younger brother Rafe out of the London slums and made them the best confidence men in England.
+Then Rafe decides he wants an honest life—and Ash resolves to steal one for him.

 other books in the Lively St. Lemeston series